vikz91/generator-mongoose/README.md

 Two log files are served : debug.log and access.log.

 All responses are in valid [jSend](https://labs.omniti.com/labs/jsend) spec conformed JSON format.

+### Prepare for Development Server
+Restgoose Apps look for .localrc file in the root of the project.
+If the file is found, it switches to development mode(more debugginf options) or else falls back to Production Mode.
+On your development Machine, create a file on the project root ``.localrc`` to enable development mode.

 ### Run the app